Art and Archaeology of Ancient Egypt

 The Bust of Nefertiti.
 The great Pyramids of Giza.
 Karnak Temple.
 Book of the Dead Papyri.

 This course will provide students with an overview of ancient Egyptian art, architecture, major sites, and material culture.
-Emphasis will be placed on the archaeology and contexts of the artifacts and how this context informs our reconstruction of ancient Egyptian political, social and religious histories.
-To get a hands on understanding of Egyptian material culture we will look at online collections and possibly take a trip to the RISD museum where many significant ancient Egyptian artifacts are held.
+Emphasis will be placed on the archaeology and contexts of the artifacts and how this context informs our reconstruction of ancient Egyptian political, social, and religious histories.
+To get a hands-on understanding of Egyptian material culture, we will look at online collections and possibly take a trip to the Rhode Island School of Design (RISD) Museum where many significant ancient Egyptian artifacts are held.

 There are no prerequisites for this course.